Information

 Accessibility

-We do not recommend setting the main content area to be focusable by default.
-For example, giving the main content a tabindex of -1.
-This would make it easy for a user to click anywhere on the main content area by mistake and give it focus.
-If the user was aiming for something else, the focus will not be on what they wanted.
+Do not make the element the skip links points to focusable by default.
+For example, by giving it a tabindex of –1.
+This can make it easier for a user to mistakenly click anywhere in the element’s area and give it focus when they do not intend to.

 Back to top